jump-dev/jump-dev.github.io/_posts/2025-07-21-oem_update.md

 ## MathOptIIS

 A common feature request to both JuMP and HiGHS is for an IIS.
-If a model is infeasible, the IIS is the smallest subset of variables and constraints such that the submodel is still infeasible.
+If a model is infeasible, the IIS is a subset of variables and constraints such that the submodel is still infeasible.
 (The IIS acronym is not standardized.
 We have seen Irreducible Infeasible Subsystem and Irreducibly Inconsistent Set, amongst many others.
 We use IIS without attempting to define it.)

 The IIS is helpful for two common operations: